 - Republican People's Party (CHP), Peace and Democracy Party (BDP)

 Concerns over the potential for conflict between a secular establishment backed by the military and a traditional society deeply rooted in Islam resurfaced with the landslide election victory of the Islamist-based Justice and Development Party (AKP) in 2002.
 The secularist opposition has, on several occasions since then, challenged the constitutional right of the AKP to be part of the government.
-In March 2008 the Constitutional Court narrowly rejected a petition by the chief prosecutor to ban the AKP and 71 of its officials, including the then President Abdullah Gul and Prime Minister Recep Tayyip Erdogan, for allegedly seeking to establish an Islamic state.
+In March 2008, the Constitutional Court narrowly rejected a petition by the chief prosecutor to ban the AKP and 71 of its officials, including the then President Abdullah Gul and Prime Minister Recep Tayyip Erdogan, for allegedly seeking to establish an Islamic state.
 Since then, the AKP has gained control over the government, and is now the largest party in Turkey with President Erdogan at the front.
 Together with the MHP, their allied far-right party, it enjoys a parliamentary majority and can therefore consolidate authoritarian rule, passing rushed legislation, and sidelining opposition parties.
 The government has reshaped public and state institutions and is effectively removing checks and balances of power.
-Nevertheless, the opposition parties, though they are strictly opposed by Erdogan, maintain a limited amount of power, particularly in Istanbul and Ankara.
+Nevertheless, the opposition parties, though they are strictly opposed by Erdogan, maintain a limited amount of power, particularly in cities such as Istanbul and Ankara.

 Relations with the EU